android-linux-stable/notes/README.md

 ## How to update your kernel with linux-stable

 - [`how-to`](how-to.md) goes over the proper process for adding the latest linux-stable into your kernel.
+- [`tips-and-tricks.md`](tips-and-tricks.md) contains a few pointers and hints regarding this process.

 ## Conflict resolution notes